Williammer/Williammer.github.io/_posts/2015-08-09-optimize-application.md

 2. For PS4 that use webmaf 1.31 and above, it is able to change the browser memory by setting BrowserHeapSizeMB=VALUE in webmaf_setting.ini file.
 Default value for BrowserHeapSizeMB is around 160MB, and this value can be adjusted base on how much memory the app will need to support stream(it's a bit unclear how much exact memory value should we allocate to browser/video, since I don't know how to see the Video Memory usage information in PS4,  if anyone knows it plz let me know).
 Normally it is able to set it to 220 and the stream is not affected.
 3. For PS3, the BrowserHeapSizeMB and VideoPlayerSizeMB have altogether 128MB, we can set proper value to these two settings to balance the memory allocation in PS3.

-## More:
+## More resources:
 1. The book《High performance javaScript》has so many good suggestions for writing performance-friendly javaScript.
 2. The book《High performance web sites》and 《Even faster web sites》has more in-depth optimize suggestions for both client and server side.
+3. This article illustrated javascript memory management in an in-depth and well-organized way: https://auth0.com/blog/2016/01/26/four-types-of-leaks-in-your-javascript-code-and-how-to-get-rid-of-them
-3. This article covers everything about memory-friendly javaScript: http://www.smashingmagazine.com/2012/11/writing-fast-memory-efficient-javascript
+4. This article covers everything about memory-friendly javaScript: http://www.smashingmagazine.com/2012/11/writing-fast-memory-efficient-javascript

 # Afterword